adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ####  Viewing comments on files and documents.

 Lark file systems let users to share files and documents and collaborate on them.
-The collaborators on  on a file can post comments on the file as well.
+The collaborators on a file can post comments on the file as well.
 But the *unauthorized users* or the users with whom the *file is shared* via an external link can *only view the file and not post or view comments on it*.
 This is becasue they are external users on the *file/document* and not collaborators.

 Analyzing the *comment request* of a file, we found a **GET request**  returned us all comments in the response.
-The request was as following:
+The request was as follows:
 `/space/api/message/get_message.v3/`.
 We tried to send this request from an *unauthorized role* and we got **403**.

  In an instance we changed the *v3 to v2* and we got all of the comments of the *file in a response*.
 This is how *another version of api* leaked the comments to the attacker.